AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-custom-objects/create-marketo-custom-objects.md

 >[!NOTE]
 >
 >You can set up custom objects to work on a one-to-many or many-to-many basis.
 You create the initial object the same way, but the steps are different when you start adding fields to the object.
-See&nbsp; [Understanding Marketo Custom Objects](understanding-marketo-custom-objects.md) for more information.
+See  [Understanding Marketo Custom Objects](understanding-marketo-custom-objects.md) for more information.

 >[!NOTE]
 >